Search

 Pre-security Greeting Room

 SLC has a glass-walled pre-security Greeting Room where friends and family can wait for arriving passengers.
-Officially the “Senator Jake Garn Greeting Room,” in honor of the first member of congress to fly in space, the room has a fireplace, comfortable seating, exhibits, flight information display boards (FIDS), an adjacent restaurant and can hold up to 400 people.
+Officially the “Senator Jake Garn Greeting Room,” in honor of the first member of congress to fly in space, the room has a fireplace, comfortable seating, exhibits, flight information display boards (FIDS), the adjacent Blue Lemon restaurant and can hold up to 400 people.

 Why so many?
 The Church of Jesus Christ of Latter-day Saints is based in Salt Lake City and sends tens of thousands of missionaries around the world for up to two-year terms of service.
 When they return home, large groups of friends and families will gather to greet them at the airport with welcome banners and balloons.